Brighton Campus, Building 1-211

 The results of standardized tests, such as the American College Test (ACT) or the SAT, assist the Admissions Committee with admissions decisions but are not a requirement for admission.

-An applicant may be accepted conditionally.
+An applicant may be conditionally admitted into a program of study.
 This means that the student must satisfy certain requirements before or during the first semester.
 Examples of conditional acceptance include:

 • Submission of transcripts.